The Mystery of the Mary Celeste: Crew Vanishes from Seaworthy Ship

 A memorial to the crew of the Mary Celeste, who vanished without a trace ( lost-at-sea-memorials.com)

-While this may provide one plausible theory, it has not stopped the dissemination of wild rumors and speculations regarding the final fate of the crew members.
+While the above theories seem plausible, their existence has not stopped the dissemination of wild rumors and speculations regarding the final fate of the crew members.
 Over the decades, various suggestions have been made including crew mutiny, or the murder of a drunken crew by the crew of the Dei Gratia , who found the Mary Celeste .
-Others have suggested death by giant octopus or squid, or that the crew came upon a derelict ship containing treasure and deserted the Mary Celeste, living happily ever after in Spain.
+Others have even suggested death by a giant octopus or squid , alien abduction, or that the crew came upon a derelict ship containing treasure and deserted the Mary Celeste to live happily ever after in Spain.

 Blumberg, J., 2007.
 Abandoned Ship: The Mary Celeste.
 [Online]